remykarem/pandas-lightning/docs/source/index.rst

-.. pandas-addons documentation master file, created by sphinx-quickstart on Thu Jul 23 23:45:28 2020.
+.. pandas-lightning documentation master file, created by sphinx-quickstart on Thu Jul 23 23:45:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pandas-addons's documentation!
+Welcome to pandas-lightning's documentation!
 =========================================

-pandas-addons is an API designed for data preprocessing based on common patterns and idioms in pandas.
+pandas-lightning is an API designed for data preprocessing based on common patterns and idioms in pandas.
 You can expect the following:

 - Reduce repeated code